The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Open source; $0

 Similar in scope to BetterTelnet, above, MacTelnet is a re-working of the public NCSA Telnet code that was abandoned by NCSA some time ago.
 It's very much modernized, and it is fully scriptable, includes support for Mac OS X, and more; however, this software has had a history of being fairly buggy - something that presents a real issue in a work that should be transparent and reliable as a daily work tool.
 The features page details the many ways in which MacTelnet differs from the original NCSA version.
-Version 3.0b1 includes many new features and a several bug fixes; specifically, 3.0b1 changes the following:

 • Bug Fix: miscellaneous issues during font list rebuilding.